Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/3_single_vm_jenkins_freestyle_ci_cd_implementation_for_nodejs_projects.md

 # Part 3: Implementing Single VM *freestyle* CI/CD Workflows For NodeJs Projects.

-**P.S: if you know what you're doing, and already have things set up, then feel free to proceed, Else stop right here and explore part 1(on installing Jenkins) and part 2(on configuring SSH communication between the Jenkins server and Github) in the 'jenkins_core' section of this repository, before proceeding with this section**.
+**P.S: If you know what you're doing, and already have things set up, then feel free to proceed.
+Else please stop here, and explore part 1(on installing Jenkins on an EC2 machine) and part 2(on configuring SSH communication between the Jenkins server and Github).
+You will find all of those in the 'jenkins_core' section of this repository**.

 This section details the implementation of a single VM **Jenkins freestyle** CI/CD workflow for a NodeJs project.